-The paper is organized as follows.
+The note is organized as follows.
 In Section \ref{S2}, we recall the Bertrand--De Morgan test and discuss its main restriction.
-In Section \ref{S3}, we provide a simple proof for the extended Bertrand--De Morgan test.
-In Section \ref{S4}, we provide an application of the extended Bertrand--De Morgan test to birth-and-death processes and random walks.
+In Section \ref{S3}, we provide a simple proof of the extended Bertrand--De Morgan test.
+In Section \ref{S4}, we provide an application of the extended Bertrand--De Morgan test to birth-and-death processes.